Can I Get a HELOC with a High DTI?

 Get Help Finding the Best HELOC for High DTI

-If you have a high DTI, obtaining a HELOC may be more challenging, but it’s not impossible.
+If you have a high debt to income ratio, obtaining a home equity line of credit may be more challenging, but it’s not impossible.
 Let’s consider how DTI affects your ability to qualify for a HELOC, what home equity lenders look for, and strategies to improve your chances of approval.

 What Is a Debt-to-Income Ratio (DTI)?